brane-games/imbrane/src/blog/2023-04-23-progress-log-3/index.md

 # What's next?

 As mentioned, I am basically addressing issues that were found during playtests, some were obvious mistakes, some I am still not sure how to solve.
 They are mostly related to the way chess matches are played.
-Then the only remaining things to solve are some usability fixes and it's ready for public demo!
+Then the only remaining things to solve are some usability issues and it's ready for public demo!